LightAPIs/Gloria-X/README_EN.md

 The panel for debugging tasks can be found in the "Task debug" tab of the extension options page.

-After entering the task code to be debugged in the code input box, click the "Test" button at the top of the page to view the test output results (of course, the task code executed async may have to wait a while), and the test results obtained are both It does not pass through the internal STAGES component (a component used to cache notifications) or the Reducer function (see later introduction), but directly generates the corresponding notifications.
+After entering the task code to be debugged in the code input box, click the "Testing" button at the top of the page to view the test output results (of course, the task code executed async may have to wait a while), and the test results obtained are both It does not pass through the internal STAGES component (a component used to cache notifications) or the Reducer function (see later introduction), but directly generates the corresponding notifications.

 Errors such as syntax errors in the task code are also displayed in the panel (_Note: It only supports capturing the errors of synchronous code, and the errors of asynchronous code or the output of 'console' statement in the code need to open the background page<"background.html"> to view_)。